YoussefBahaa1/seat-reservation-system-fork/README.md

 To make sure no passwords are hard coded in the containers we also create the folder \${PATH_TO_TLS}/pws/.
 This directory and its content is needed even if no TLS is used!

 Here we create an file called pw_tls.txt.
 This file hase the password for our certifcation file as content.
-If no TLS is needed you can create an empty file with the specified name.
+If no TLS is needed you can create an empty file with the specified name. (e.g. with `touch \$PATH_TO_TLS/pws/pw_tls.txt`)

 We also create \${PATH_TO_TLS}/pws/pw_db.txt and \${PATH_TO_TLS}/pws/pw_ldap.txt.
 These files contain the password for the database and for the service user of ldap.
 If ldap is not used it can be empty.